SpaceNetChallenge/BuildingDetectors/wleite/readme.md

 * Evaluate polygon candidates, in order to select the ones with higher chance to be correct and discard the others;
 * Change each polygon a bit (moving, rotating, resizing), reevaluate it (using the same evaluation function mentioned above) and keep the new polygon if it has a better score (higher probability to be correct).

-In practice, after trying many different ways of implementing it, we had to abandon the last step (polygon small improvements) of initially considered solution, as it only decreases the score.
-WE still believe that it should help, if implemented in a better way.
+In practice, after trying many different ways of implementing it, I had to abandon the last step (polygon small improvements) of initially considered solution, as it only decreases the score.
+I still believe that it should help, if implemented in a better way.

-During the final days of the competition we added another way of classify pixels, based on their distance to the border (in fact, regression was used, as it outputs a continuous numeric result).
-In practice, it didn’t work well, but we decided to keep it, and use it as a feature in the polygon evaluation step.
+During the final days of the competition I added another way of classify pixels, based on their distance to the border (in fact, regression was used, as it outputs a continuous numeric result).
+In practice, it didn’t work well, but I decided to keep it, and use it as a feature in the polygon evaluation step.
 The following sections describe the main steps of the final solution, after some general observations.

 Provided Data:

 The number of provided training images didn’t seem very high, but after working with them for few days it was clear that it is large enough, which made sense since each image can contain many buildings.
-We decided to split the given training images into 3 sets: 60% for pixel classification training, 30% for polygon evaluation training and 10% for local tests.
-During the competition, we usually used a subset of these sets to run quicker tests.
-It is worth mentioning that we changed the seed (and therefore the way sets were split) couple of times to avoid some bias, but test results showed that sets were big and random enough.
+I decided to split the given training images into 3 sets: 60% for pixel classification training, 30% for polygon evaluation training and 10% for local tests.
+During the competition, I usually used a subset of these sets to run quicker tests.
+It is worth mentioning that I changed the seed (and therefore the way sets were split) couple of times to avoid some bias, but test results showed that sets were big and random enough.

 Images Resolution: